High-Alert Medications

 400

-Describe the process of cytotoxic precautions
+Describe the necessary steps to implement cytotoxic precautions

 - Dispose of all hazardous medications, medical or body waste in appropriate waste containers (no additional precautions are required for laundry)